sw00/sett.sh/content/posts/2018/09/four-principles.md

 what all Agile, Continuous Delivery, Lean and DevOps is about in principle.

 **Make feedback a first-class citizen**.
 Invest heavily in the things that will give you the right level of information very quickly.
-On technical level, this means Test-Driven Development and Automation.
+On a technical level, this means Test-Driven Development and Automation.
 Ask yourself: what is the expected impact of this decision and how do I verify it?
 Write that automated test, make friends with your testers and users, push for read access to